 In Tennessee, employees are protected against workplace discrimination by Title VII of the Civil Rights Act of 1964 and the Tennessee Human Rights Act, both of which prohibit discrimination in employment.
 Only an experienced employment lawyer can explain the legal nuances of all applicable federal and state laws.

 The law recognizes several legal claims related to unlawful discrimination in employment (1) Discrimination; (2) Hostile Work Environment; and (3) Retaliation.
 You need an employment lawyer in your corner who can fight for you and hold your employer accountable for its unlawful actions.

 In Tennessee, you generally have 300 days from the date of the alleged discrimination to pursue federal discrimination claims.
 Depending on how much time has passed since the discrimination occurred, you may have very little time remaining before the deadline.
 If you miss this deadline, you will be barred from pursuing your claims in court.

 The first step is to speak with an experienced employment litigator who files discrimination claims in court and with the EEOC.

-If you have suffered from discrimination at work, contact Nashville discrimination lawyer Curt Masker at 866-931-0146 or online.
-Curt exclusively represents employees in litigation against employers.
+If you have suffered from discrimination at work, contact our team of experienced and highly skilled Nashville discrimination lawyers at the number above or online.
+Our firm exclusively represents employees in disputes with their employers.